Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 ### British Ingenuity

-You have proficiency with Short-Arms.
-If you are proficient in Martial Weapons, it also grants you proficiency with Long-Arms.
+You have proficiency with :weapon-pistol: Short-Arms.
+If you are proficient in Martial Weapons, it grants you proficiency with all Firearms.

 ### Inferior Athleticism